KrystianKunowski/KrystianKunowski/README.md

 ### Hi you can also visit my website : krystiankunowski.com 👋

 - 🔭 I’m currently studying ...
-Computer Systems Management
+DevOps
 - 🌱 I’m currently learning ...
-AWS, JS, SQL
+AWS, Bash, IoT
 - 👯 I’m looking to collaborate on ...
-AWS
+CICD
 - 🤔 I’m looking for help with ...
-First IT role
+DevOps topics
 - 💬 Ask me about ... anything
 - 📫 How to reach me: ... krystiankunowski.com
 - ⚡ Fun fact: ...
 I like to sing under the shower